Medicare Enrollment: Your Comprehensive Guide 2021

 Medicare Part C, also known as Medicare Advantage, is an alternative option to Original Medicare.
 Part C includes all the benefits covered under Parts A and B, and in many cases also includes Part D prescription drug coverage.
 In this way, Part C is like a bundled plan option.

 Medicare Advantage plans oftentimes include benefits not covered by Original Medicare.
 Such benefits might include vision, dental, hearing, wellness programs, and more.

 Medicare-approved private insurance companies provide Medicare Advantage plans, so they have their own enrollment process separate from the Original Medicare enrollment through Social Security.

 In many cases, Medicare Advantage also includes:

 Benefits covered under Part D

 Medicare Part D (Prescription Drug Coverage)

 Medicare Part D helps to cover the cost of your prescription drugs.
 Part D plans vary in coverage.
-Each plan comes with a list of the prescription drugs it covers.
-Medicare enrollees can choose a plan that covers their specific prescription drugs and medications.
+Each plan comes with a list of the prescription drugs it covers called a formulary, which allows enrollees to choose a plan that covers their specific prescription drugs and medications.

-Similar to Part C, it is private insurance companies that provide these plans with their own enrollment processes separate from Original Medicare.
+Similar to Part C, Medicare-approved private insurance companies provide Part D plans, which come with their own enrollment processes separate from Original Medicare.